Information for loan recipients

 Please read your agreement carefully, it contains information relating to the Conditions of Loan and details any special conditions that may apply to your investment.

-Once you have checked your agreement for special conditions, please confirm acceptance of your investment by signing and dating the deed/agreement and returning it to Arts Tasmania at 146 Elizabeth Street, Hobart.
+Once you have checked your agreement for special conditions, please confirm acceptance of your investment by signing and dating the deed/agreement and returning it to Arts Tasmania.
 Please include your completed EFT form and DDR form.

 Your signed agreement and other required documentation should be returned to Arts Tasmania within 21 days of receipt.
 If we do not receive the signed agreement within this time, the offer will lapse without further notice.
 If you believe you will have difficulties in returning the agreement within 21 days please contact Arts Tasmania on 03 6165 6666 as soon as possible.